 - Created a series of artworks for the Poetry Community of Pune as Art Poetry Prompts for April- National Poetry Writing Month, the artworks were showcased for the month of May and June

 - Participated in the ‘Pune SmArt Fair’ organized by Pune Municipal Corporation in collaboration with Art2Day Gallery

 - Participated in Annual Exhibition – Chitrsanthe organized by Chitrakala Parishath and the Government of Karnataka

 - Participated in Chitrasanthe 2020, Bangalore Annual Art Event

 - Created commission projects for various individuals and sold paintings

-- Conducted various online workshops, Portrait courses, Acrylic painting courses
+- Conducted various online workshops, Portrait courses, and Acrylic painting courses

 - Conducted Workshops for various companies -Tata Strive, WeWorks, Innovate

-- Started selling my work online, conducting workshops, courses for individuals and corporates
+- Started selling my work online, conducting workshops, and courses for individuals and corporates

 People always ask me – Why I did CA if I wanted to be an Artist?